-Estimated read time: 3 minutes, 29 seconds
+Estimated read time: 4 minutes, 20 seconds

-Pricing can be difficult to determine on for many Software as a Service (SaaS) companies.
-First, you need to be sure that you’ve priced your product fairly, and second, you want to offer the option for payment that will appeal to the largest number of users.
+SaaS Pricing can be difficult to determine for many digital businesses.
+First, you need to be sure that you’ve priced your product fairly, and second, you want to offer the payment option that will appeal to the largest number of users.
 So, do you extend a pay-per-use (or PPU) option, or do you ask people to subscribe to your service on a monthly, quarterly, or yearly basis?
+Additionally, how many plans should a SaaS have?
 It’s a tough call to make.

 Pay-per-use: when and why?

-Additionally, should your particular service have a material cost associated with it, PPU is a sensible way to go.
+A service that’s got a relatively limited lifetime should be available to customers in a format that allows them to pay for the service only when they need to use it.
+Moreover, should your particular service have a material cost associated with it, PPU is a sensible way to go.
 If for instance, your SaaS company helps users to create and print custom t-shirts, it would just make sense to manage costs by charging for each use rather than requiring your customers to sign up and pay for a service that they might never use again.